 Each year, nearly 800,000 Americans have a stroke.
-Around 600,000 of them are a first stroke, while the others, nearly one in four, are a repeat stroke.
-Sadly, almost 140,000 if these stroke victims die from stroke.
-Almost 200,000 people who suffer stroke with have another stroke within five years.
+Around 600,000 of them are the first stroke, while the others, nearly one in four, are a repeat stroke.
+Sadly, almost 140,000 of these stroke victims die from stroke.
+Almost 200,000 people who suffer a stroke with have another stroke within five years.

 The best way to prevent stroke is to maintain a healthy lifestyle.
 A healthy lifestyle incorporates many habits, including:

 A diet full of lean protein, fresh fruits and vegetables, whole grains, and lots of water will help prevent stroke.
 Choose foods low in saturated fat and watch sodium consumption.

 - Maintain a healthy weight and BMI: